 ‘I don’t know what I need, but here’s what I want’

-Robert was frustrated by COVID-19, pandemic restrictions, British failure to contain the disease and a sudden realisation that he could be cut from his dearest ones in a moment just because of the ‘wrong’ passport.
-He wasn’t sure if he needed to move to Britain right now, or any time in future, as he had to pay more attention to his business in the age of pandemic and to restructure his investments portfolio.
+Robert was frustrated by COVID-19, pandemic restrictions, the failure to contain the disease and a sudden realisation that he could be cut from his dearest ones in a moment just because of the ‘wrong’ passport.
+He wasn’t sure if he needed to move to Britain right now, or any time in future, as he had to pay more attention to his business in the age of pandemic and restructure his investment portfolio.

 ‘I don’t know what I need, but here’s what I want.
 I want to invest money and get a second citizenship with visa-free access to Europe and the UK.
 My investment should be profitable, so it’s better to buy real estate.
 If it’s an exotic country, I don’t mind, and I’m even happy to travel there’, said Robert during his first consultation with Astons.

-Robert was presented with a vast portfolio of investment projects in the Caribbean and Vanuatu.
+Instead, Robert was presented with a vast portfolio of investment projects in the Caribbean and Vanuatu.
 At first, he was leaning towards the usual choices for investors, apartments in five-star hotels in St. Kitts & Nevis.
-Mostly, these apartments are bought only for citizenship by investment programs, investors rent them for profit and don’t use it by themselves.
+Mostly, these apartments are bought only for citizenship by investment programs – investors rent them out for profit.

 But Robert wasn’t ready to go for it yet.
-He said that he would think about these options and dived deeper in his business affairs.
+He said that he would think about these options and dive deeper into his business affairs.
 After all, it was still Spring 2020, and nobody wanted to believe that the pandemic would last more than a couple of months.

 ‘I’m ready.
 Get me away from here’

-Robert doesn’t plan to spend his whole life in Vanuatu, it’s simply not practical for the kids, they won’t be able to get world-class education here.
+Robert doesn’t plan to spend his whole life in Vanuatu, it’s simply not practical for the kids.
+They won’t be able to get a world-class education here.
 But there are not many places in the world better than Vanuatu for a break from busy modern life that may take a year, or two, or just a few months.
 In the end, it’s always possible to get the investment back and sell the villa while retaining the citizenship.